cloudrac3r/out-of-your-element/readme.md

 ![](https://cadence.moe/i/f42a3f)

+## AI policy

+Out Of Your Element is 100% organically cultivated ethical hand-fed code.
+Let's work together to conserve that!

 ## Why a new bridge?

 * Modern: Supports new Discord features like replies, threads and stickers, and new Matrix features like edits, spaces and space membership.